zhuminjie/OpenSeesPyDoc/src/elasticIsotropic.rst

  ElasticIsotropic
 ==================

-.. function:: nDMaterial('ElasticIsotropic', matTag, E, v, rho=0.0)
+.. function:: nDMaterial('ElasticIsotropic', matTag, E, nu, rho=0.0)
    :noindex:

    This command is used to construct an ElasticIsotropic material object.